Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Conclusion

 \section{Conclusion}

-We presented the first study of generating clarification questions for open-domain question answering.
-We introduced \textsc{CAmbigNQ}, a dataset consisting of 5,654 ambiguous questions and clarification questions, constructed through generation by InstructGPT and revision by human editors.
-We also defined a pipeline of tasks for handling ambiguity in ODQA, designing appropriate evaluation metrics for it.
-Lastly, we achieved 61.3 F1 on ambiguity detection and 40.5 F1 on clarification-based QA, forming strong baselines for future work.
-We believe that our dataset and proposed tasks will serve as a valuable resource for future research in this area and support the development of a more user-friendly and effective ODQA system.
+We proposed a CQ-based approach to handle AQs in ODQA.
+Along with presenting a new dataset, we defined a pipeline of tasks, designing appropriate evaluation metrics for it.
+Experiments show the promising, yet challenging nature of the tasks.
+We hope that our dataset will serve as a valuable resource for research in this area and support the development of more user-friendly QA systems.